 Residence Hall Dining Options

-Students living in Arlington, Vandergriff, and Kalpana Chawla Halls will be required to have a meal plan.
-For students living in Brazos, Lipscomb or Trinity halls, meal plans are optional.
+Students living in Arlington, Vandergriff, and Kalpana Chawla Halls are required to select a meal plan.
+For students living in Brazos, Lipscomb, or Trinity halls, meal plans are optional.
 Residence hall students are not eligible to sign up for the commuter plan.